austinvernsonger/Robert-Morris-University---Project-Management/chapter-1.md

 Chapter 1
 =========

-This chapter presents an overview of project management concepts.
+This chapter presents an overview of project management concepts:

 -   Definition of a project and its attributes